yancong222/SSD-LM-STanglab/README.md

+# Understanding semantic and pragmatic disorders

-# Using language models to improve accuracy of detecting language disturbances in Schizophrenia Spectrum Disorder Speech
+The goal of this project is to use language models to improve accuracy of detecting language disturbances in Schizophrenia Spectrum Disorder Speech

 ## Large language models taxonomy overview (click on the tree node to see details):